PKU-GeekGame/guiding-star/README.md

 Set up the frontend: [refer to README from gs-frontend](https://github.com/PKU-GeekGame/gs-frontend)

+Start the backend processes.
+We use systemd: example configuration for [reducer](gs-next-reducer.service) and [worker](gs-next-worker.service) processes.

-Use a reverse proxy (we use `nginx`) to proxy requests to backend or frontend: [an example configuration file](example.nginx-host.conf)
+Use a reverse proxy (we use `nginx`) to proxy requests to backend or frontend: [an example configuration file](example.nginx-host.conf).

 To register the first user manually, visit `/service/auth/manual?identity=<your_name>`.
 Manual login should be disabled in production environment by configuring `MANUAL_AUTH_ENABLED = False` in `src/secret.py` in the backend codebase.